 The Progressive Disease of Alcoholism

 A classic example of the progression of the disease is the story of James, who worked for his father.
-Apart from his great salary, James got away with unprofessional behavior on the job due to being the boss’ son.
+Apart from his great salary, James got away with unprofessional behaviour on the job due to being the boss’ son.
 He would sneak off early to the bar in the afternoons, arrive late for work due to being hung-over and sometimes smoked marijuana during working hours.

 Poor Decision Making